abraham2512/beasttools-maven/beastapi-docs/docs/index.md

 ## Getting Started to Develop!

-* The project requires JDK v1.8, Scala 2.12 and Spark v3.0.3 for the [BEAST](https://bitbucket.org/bdlabucr/beast/src/master/) library, ensure `SPARK_HOME` and `JAVA_HOME` are in path.
+* The project requires JDK v1.8, Scala 2.12, npm 8.8.0 and Spark v3.0.3 for the [BEAST](https://bitbucket.org/bdlabucr/beast/src/master/) library, ensure `SPARK_HOME` and `JAVA_HOME` are in path.
 * Pull the repository using `git clone git@github.com:abraham2512/beasttools-maven.git`
 * Compile the project using IntelliJ/Maven and run with StartApp as main class